Skip to content

 • cameraui.NewAudioDetectorSensor(name) pairs with AudioDetector.DetectAudio(audio AudioFrameData) — one audio frame at a time.

 The frame-based detectors with a batch shape (face, license plate, classifier, clip) also expose a ModelSpec() method on the detector interface — return the input dimensions and (for classifier) the trigger labels.
+Every frame in a batch is scaled to that input.
+Normally it is a region the upstream object detector cropped around a matching detection, but when the pipeline has no decoded loop frame, the whole scene is scaled instead and you get a single full-frame entry.

 bell := cameraui.NewDoorbellTrigger("Doorbell")